Home

 • Crews must weigh in wearing racing uniforms, and no weight allowance will be permitted.
 All members of a boat must be present.

-• Registration will be Thursday, May 19 from 3:00-6:30 pm in the Registration Tent in the Stotesbury Village (Finish Line/Grandstand parking lot).
+• Registration will be Thursday, May 14 from 2:00-6:00 pm in the Registration Tent in the Stotesbury Village.

 • Entry information for each school will be provided in a team packet at the time of registration.
 The coach or team representative should check and verify the entries and boats for his/her school.
 All substitutions should be made on-line at Regatta Central after being approved at on-site Registration.
 Scratches must be reported at registration.

-• All trophies must be returned by their 2021 winners at registration or earlier, if possible. .
+• All trophies must be returned by prior year's winners at registration or earlier.

-• 2021 winners are required to return the trophies at registration.
-Any trophy questions, please contact the Schuylkill Navy.
+• Prior year winners are required to return the trophies at registration.

 • All schools should clean and polish their trophies before returning them.
 Treat the trophies with pride and care!

-• Coaches and coxswains meeting will be via Zoom on Tuesday May 17, at 7pm.
+• Will be via Zoom on Tuesday May 12, at 7pm.
 The meeting will be recorded and sent to all coaches afterwards.
 The chief referee and regatta director will be available for additional questions Thursday afternoon at the Registration Tent.

 A crew other than a single scull may substitute up to one-half of its rowers, as well as the coxswain.
 Any substitutions MUST be announced at registration.
 Once approved, substitutions should be made on-line at Regatta Central.

-All visiting crews will be parked at and launch from the Athletes’ Village near the Three Angels, approximately 500 meters downstream from Columbia Bridge at the finish line.
-A limited number of teams have been designated to park at and launch from the Gillin parking lot to relieve overcrowding at the Three ONLY.
+All visiting crews will be parked at and launch from the Athletes' Village near the Three Angels, approximately 500 meters downstream from Columbia Bridge at the finish line.
+A limited number of teams have been designated to park at and launch from the Gillin parking lot to relieve overcrowding.
 Only these crews will be permitted into the lot and only tow vehicles displaying the special permit will be permitted into this lot after noon on Thursday.

-For the time trials races, bow and back numbers will be provided.
-We ask that all bow numbers be returned at the Return Dock or at the Regatta HQ Info Tent (at Three Angels or City Dock).
+• For the time trials races, bow and back numbers will be provided.
+We ask that all bow numbers be returned at the Return Dock or at the Regatta HQ Info Tent.

-For conventional six lane semi-finals and finals, bow numbers will NOT be provided.
+• For conventional six lane semi-finals and finals, bow numbers will NOT be provided.
 Each school must provide its own bow number for these races.
 Bow numbers one through six will be used, corresponding to assigned lane numbers.
 We will have sets of bow numbers on hand for purchase at registration and during the regatta.
 No shell may race without a bow number.
-Bow numbers must be a minimum of 7in high and 5in wide and can be purchased at EnviroPrintUSA.com, 1-877-830-6060.
+Bow numbers must be a minimum of 7in high and 5in wide.

 No shell may launch without a bow ball.